Expert Reviews – Majete WR

 4/5

-With two perennial rivers traversing the 691km2 park and a variety of habitats to choose from, Majete is a small but diverse wildlife reserve.
+With two major rivers traversing its 700km2 and a variety of habitats to choose from, Majete is a small but diverse wildlife reserve.
 The riparian forests found along the Shire and Mkulumadzi rivers give way to mature mixed woodlands, while granite-topped hills dominated by Brachystegia woodland characterise the wilder west of the reserve.
 This vegetation diversity makes Majete a haven for wildlife and nature enthusiasts alike, but it wasn’t always this way.

-Proclaimed back in 1955, Majete was plundered by the surrounding communities for decades before the arrival of the African Parks non-profit in 2003.
-By then poaching gangs had wiped out many of the large mammal populations, including elephants and lions.
+Proclaimed back in the 1950s, Majete was plundered by the surrounding communities for decades before the arrival of the African Parks non-profit in 2003.
+By then poachers had wiped out many of the large mammal populations, including elephants and lions.
 Money and expertise were pumped into the depleted park, providing a much-needed catalyst for its resurrection.
-An ambitious restocking project ensued, with the reintroduction of over 4000 herbivores, including Lichtenstein’s hartebeest, sable antelope, eland, buffalo, zebra, black rhino and elephant.
-The return of lion (there are plans for further lion reintroductions in 2019) and leopard completed the park’s miraculous rebirth.
+An ambitious restocking project ensued, with the reintroduction of over 3,000 herbivores, including Lichtenstein’s hartebeest, sable antelope, eland, buffalo, zebra, black rhino and elephant.
+The return of lion, leopard, cheetah and African wild dog has completed the park’s miraculous rebirth.

 Within a few short years, Majete has been transformed from a denuded wilderness area into one of Africa’s greatest conservation success stories – not to mention one of Malawi’s premier wildlife safari destinations.